Thursday, December 1, 2011

 ABSTRACT

-Since 2008, Kuwait has been experiencing natural gas shortages with serious implications for the development of its economy.
+Since 2008, Kuwait has been experiencing natural gas shortages having serious implications for the development of its economy.
 The exploration and then the production of both non-associated (from new gas fields) and associated (from complex crude oil fields) natural gas require the assistance of international oil companies (I.O.C.s) that possess the necessary expertise.
-Given Kuwait's contradictory political debate about awarding more interesting contracts to I.O.C.s, up to now I.O.C.s have been awarded only technical service agreements (T.S.A.s), now upgraded to enhanced technical service agreements (E.T.S.A.s), which the companies signed in order not to be completely cut off from Kuwait's oil and gas market.
+Given Kuwait's contradictory political debate about awarding more interesting contracts to I.O.C.s, up to now I.O.C.s have been awarded only technical service agreements (T.S.A.s), now upgraded to enhanced technical service agreements (E.T.S.A.s), which the companies have signed in order not to be completely cut off from Kuwait's oil and gas market.
 In the first chapter, this paper analyzes Kuwait's oil and gas contractual framework from the concessions of the 1930s to today's E.T.S.A.s.
 The second chapter is an analysis of Kuwait's natural gas industry, which is now not sufficient any longer to satisfy the country's gas needs.
 Considering the long-term timeframe for developing domestic non-associated gas fields, importing expensive L.N.G.—which was initially regarded as a temporary solution—will probably be structured on a more permanent basis.

 CONTENTS